solliancenet/microsoft-mysql-developer-guide/pandoc/mysql-developer-guide.md

 Once users are set up and the data is encrypted at rest, the migration team should review the network data flows.
-Azure Database for MySQL provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications and devices.
+Azure Database for MySQL provides several mechanisms to secure the networking layers by limiting access to only authorized users, applications, and devices.

 The first line of defense for protecting the MySQL instance is to implement [firewall rules].
 IP addresses can be limited to only valid